ai-systems/hybrid_autoregressive_inference/README.md

 **Compute the Mean Average Precision (MAP) score:**

+Once the experiment is completed, you can compute the Mean Average Precision (MAP) using the following command:

 `./evaluate.py --gold=./data/questions/dev.tsv prediction.txt`

 The experiment is performed by default on the dev-set.
 Since the explanations in the test-set are masked, if you want to reproduce our results on this split, you would need to submit `prediction.txt` to the official leaderboard, which can be found [here!](https://competitions.codalab.org/competitions/20150#results)